rebeccadev/ms2-ffxiv-mount-guide/README.md

 *I want to learn more about the mounts within FFXIV*.

+ - The main way the user can learn more about the mounts within the game is to use the mount guide.
+This connects to an API FFXIV Collect where users can obtain information on mounts within FFXIV.

 ![Mount guide preview](assets/images/READMEimages/userstorymountinfo.png)

-The main way the user can learn more about the mounts within the game is to use the mount guide.
-This connects to an API FFXIV Collect where users can obtain information on mounts within FFXIV.

 *I would like to see a gallery showcasing the Mounts in game*.

+-The gallery contains screenshots, which bring the descriptions of the mounts to life.
 ![Gallery preview](assets/images/READMEimages/userstorygallery.png)

-The gallery contains screenshots, which bring the descriptions of the mounts to life.

 *I would like to keep up to date with news on FFXIV.*